How the ETL certification process works

 The Initial Factory Assessment is performed to ensure that your manufacturer’s internal processes are well-defined and appropriate for the manufacture of compliant products.
 In addition to the Initial Factory Assessment, an Initial Product Inspection (IPI) will be completed in order to verify that the product is in line with the descriptive Constructional Data Report (CDR) prepared by our engineering department.
 The CDR is a part of the certification document.

-To prepare for the Initial Factory Inspection, please download our Initial Factory Assessment checklist.
+To prepare for the Initial Factory Inspection, please download our Initial Factory Assessment Checklist.

 Production Line Testing